middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/dsql/+page.md

 - Lambda is required to have IAM permission for `dsql:DbConnect` (or `dsql:DbConnectAdmin` if `username` is `admin`) on the cluster ARN.
 - DSQL clusters listen on port `5432` and require TLS. `ssl: true` is applied by default.
 - Token TTL and caching should be configured on `@middy/dsql-signer` (default DSQL token TTL is 900 s).
-- Under `@middy/core/executionModeDurableContext` a handler that throws does not run `onError`, so the connection that invocation held is released at the start of the next invocation on the same execution environment instead (and, with `cacheExpiry: 0`, closed then).
+- Under `@middy/core/executionModeDurableContext` a handler that throws does not run `onError`, so the connection that invocation held is released at the next durable invocation on the same execution environment instead (and, with `cacheExpiry: 0`, closed then).

 ## Sample usage